-If your child is very anxious about going to hospital, ask hospital staff for strategies to help.
-You could start by talking to the hospital’s play therapists.
-Some hospitals offer preadmission visits, which can give you and your child more information and help you get familiar with the hospital.
+If your child is very anxious about going to hospital, ask hospital staff for help.
+Your hospital might have a child life therapist you could talk to.
+Some hospitals offer preadmission visits and online resources to help you get familiar with the hospital.

 Packing for hospital

-You can make your child’s hospital stay as comfortable as possible by packing all the items she’ll need for her stay.
+You can make your child’s hospital stay as comfortable as possible by packing all the items he’ll need for his stay.
 If you’re staying with your child in hospital, you’ll need some things to make yourself comfortable too.